hmthien050209/fedora-post-install-script/README.md

 This is free software, and you are welcome to redistribute it under certain conditions

-Please note that I am using a GPG signature to verify the commit now (for security reasons in the future)
+Please note that I am using a GPG signature to verify commits now (for security reasons in the future)